HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 * Upon :ref:`discovering assets<Discoveries-doc>` with discoverable firmware versions
 * When a Power User or above updates the Firmware Version property of a manually created asset

-In both contexts, an asset is considered to have "managed firmware" only if the asset's firmware group is mapped in Hyperview Catalog.
+In both contexts, an asset is considered to have "managed firmware" only if the asset's firmware group is mapped in the Hyperview Catalog.
 (A "firmware group" consists of firmware versions for a specific product model.)

 Upon discovery, the Firmware Version property becomes read-only to prevent human error (it automatically gets updated upon rediscovery if the installed version has changed).
 If you merge two assets with discovered and manually updated Firmware Version values, the discovered value is retained and rendered read-only.
 In other words, discovered firmware versions are always preferred.

 |fv-property|

-.. tip: You should only enter a Firmware Version manually if the property is not discoverable for the device, and you are committed to maintaining firmware versions for it.
+.. tip: You should only manually enter a Firmware Version if the property is not discoverable for the device and you are committed to maintaining firmware versions.
 The Source column in an asset's Properties page indicates if the Firmware Version value was manually entered ("User") or discovered (will mention the protocol used for the discovery, such as "SNMP").

 ============================================
 Who can access Firmware Management features?